Difference Between Signed and Unsigned

 Signed vs Unsigned

 In computer programming, these ‘signed’ and ‘unsigned’ categories refer to variables that can contain certain types of integers.
-In the context of coding, the former category can hold both types of integers, while the latter category can solely encompass the number zero and the entire list of positive integers.
+In the coding context, the former category can hold both types of integers.
+In contrast, the latter category can solely encompass the number zero and the entire list of positive integers.

 Comparison Table